AshutoshGunjal/Smart-GCC-Compiler/README.md

 # hci-soen

-Self-Adjusting Smart Interface for Program Development using GCC Compiler
+- Self-Adjusting Smart Interface for Program Development using GCC Compiler

-This project is to design and implement a self-adjusting smart graphical interface for C++ program development using the GCC compiler (let’s call it SmartGCC).
-Your interface is to be designed for three types of users:
+- Using the GCC compiler, this project is designing and implementing a self-adjusting smart graphical interface for creating C++ programmes.
+- Your interface should be built for three types of users:
-• Novice user learning programming: need to use compiler options, linking options, execute options and debugging options.
+  • Inexperienced user learning programming: you will use compiler options, connexion options, execute options and debug options.
-• Typical Programmer: need to use code generation and code optimization options in addition to the options used by novice users.
+  • Average programmer: in addition to the tools used by beginner users, you need to use code creation and code optimisation methods.
-• Expert Developer: need to use the developer options in addition to the options used by typical programmers.
+  • Professional Developer: Apart from the options traditional programmers use the software tools.

-The SmartGCC interface should have two windows, one showing the program the user is working on and the other showing the result/output from GCC, in addition to all the available options for the user.
-When SmartGCC is installed, it prompts the user to select the user type and initializes the interface with the menus and commands for the selected user type.
-The interface for all types of users should also contain a menu item called “All Options” containing all the options that any user can select.
-Once the user selects the required options, SmartGCC should execute the program using the selected options by calling GCC through an appropriate command line and display the results.
-Your interface should be made self-adjusting in the sense that when a user performs a command/task from the “All Options” menu which is not included in the interface for his/her user type, the interface will include that command within appropriate menus from that time.
-Thus, eventually all the commands a user has used in the past will be available in the appropriate menus and can be used efficiently.
-You should also implement a proof of concept prototype of SmartGCC using GCC in the background.
+- The SmartGCC gui will have two windows, one displaying the software on which the user is operating and the other displaying the GCC result/output, in addition to all the user's choices.
+- As SmartGCC is enabled it prompts the user to pick the type of user and initialises the menus and commands interface for the type of user chosen.
+- The gui should also include a menu item called "All Choices" for all user styles, containing all the choices that any user can choose.
+- Upon selecting the correct options, SmartGCC will use the selected options to execute the programme by calling GCC via the appropriate command line and showing the results.
+- Your interface will be self-adjusted in the sense that when a user executes a command/task from the "All Options" menu that is not included in the user style interface, the command will be included within the relevant menus from the time onwards.
+- Thus all the commands that a user has used in the past will finally be available in the correct menus and can be used efficiently.
+- A proof of concept implementation of SmartGCC should also be implemented using GCC in the context.